-When medical treatment is sought, the employee must advise the supervisor and call Paradigm to ensure the provider is aware of the employee seeking medical care for a potential workers' comp injury.
+When medical treatment is sought, the employee must advise the supervisor and call Paradigm to ensure HR is aware of the employee seeking medical care for a potential workers' comp injury.
 Paradigm will provide the locations of the District's approved medical providers.
-The attending physician will complete a Return to Work Evaluation form, which must be returned to the supervisor, and a copy sent to HR on the same day as the appointment.
-Specialists and personal physician visits will also require a Return to Work Evaluation form.
+The attending physician will complete a Return-to-Work Evaluation form, which must be returned to the supervisor, and a copy will be sent HR on the same day as the appointment.
+Specialists and personal physician visits will also require a Return-to-Work Evaluation form.

 An employee approved for medical treatment will be paid for the date of the injury if unable to return to regular duty on the date of the injury.
-All follow-up care, including physical therapy appointments, should be scheduled outside the employee's regular work schedule and is not considered paid work time.
-If an employee can only schedule appointments during the workday with prior supervisory approval, the employee must clock out and be unpaid for the appointments.
-The employee cannot use scheduled lunch breaks for appointments without clocking out as lunchtime is unpaid time.
+All follow-up care, including physical therapy appointments, should be scheduled outside the employee's regular work schedule.
+If an employee can only schedule appointments during the workday due to medical office scheduling conflicts, appointments during the workday must be scheduled with prior supervisory approval.